Welcome Summer Bordon, Augsburg’s New MN GreenCorps Member

 submitted by reederm@augsburg.edu

-Please Note: Adjunct instructors who are covered by the CBA between Augsburg and SEIU, Local 284 are eligible to receive a stipend for attending Back-to-School Days sessions!
-Please go to the CTL website under “Grants and Travel Funds” for more information.
+Adjunct instructors who are covered by the CBA between Augsburg and SEIU, Local 284 and are currently on contract are eligible to receive a $50 stipend for participation in this workshop.
+Please see the “Professional Development for Adjunct Faculty Members” page at the CTL website for more information.

 submitted by reederm@augsburg.edu